Jerzy Vetulani: 1936–1952: Early years and rebellion

 As Nazi Germany invaded Poland in September 1939, Adam Vetulani took part in the defense war.
 With his unit, he went to Romania and then to France, where he also fought on the front.
 Eventually he was interned in Switzerland, where he spent the rest of the war organizing school camps for Polish soldiers.
 The correspondence sent to the occupied Poland was signed by the Fraulein Kupfer alias.

-After the German army entered Cracow, Irena Vetulani and her sons had to leave the apartment.
+After the German army entered Kraków, Irena Vetulani and her sons had to leave the apartment.
 They were given forty-eight hours to move, with the possibility of keeping movable property.
 They moved to the premises at Garncarska Street 4, where Józefa Onitsch, the wife of General Zygmunt Zieliński, gave them refuge.
-The family was supported by Adam Vetulani's brother, Tadeusz, who has been living in Cracow during the war.
-Thanks to her good knowledge of German, Irena took up her job as a translator in the spirit monopoly.
-Jerzy and Jan remained in war years under the care of the mother who raised both sons "in a patriotic sense of honor".
-Every Sunday at home there was a "mystery" and the family used to sing Polish Catholic patriotic song Boże, coś Polskę.
-In his childhood, Jerzy was a religious boy; he even served as an altar boy at St. Mary's Basilica.
+The family was supported by Adam Vetulani's brother, Tadeusz, who has been living in Kraków during the war.
+Irena Latinik-Vetulani, thanks to her good knowledge of German, took up a job as a translator in the spirit monopoly.
+Jerzy and Jan Vetulani remained in war years under the care of their mother who raised both sons “in a patriotic sense of honor”.
+Every Sunday at home there was a “mystery” and the family used to sing Polish Catholic patriotic song Boże, coś Polskę.
+In his childhood, Jerzy Vetulani was a religious boy; he served as an altar boy at St. Mary's Basilica.

-Vetulani recalled the war years as interesting, full of fascinating activity and exploring the surrounding world, undermining the collective, martyrological picture of despair and misery.
-Together with his younger brother and friend from the tenement house, Andrzej Mirocki, they founded an insect gatherer club.
-For the most spectacular and precious part of their collection, they recognized a diverse collection of butterflies.
-Mother never let children witness one of the street executions.
+Jerzy Vetulani recalled the war years as interesting, full of fascinating activity and exploring the surrounding world, undermining the collective, martyrological picture of despair and misery.
+Together with his younger brother Jan and their friend from the tenement house, Andrzej Mirocki, they founded an insect gatherer club.
+They gathered a diverse collection of butterflies.
+Irena Latinik-Vetulani never allowed her children witness a street execution.